henri-hulski/cartridge_braintree/README.rst

 ===================

 Braintree Payments processing for Mezzanine/Cartridge.
-Supports Cartridge 0.11 and newer.
+Supports Cartridge 0.13 and newer and Django 1.11.x.

 Instructions for use
 --------------------